cheikhshift/open-relay/readme.md

 ## Building from source

 #### Requirements
-- Any version of Go.
+- Any version of GO.

 #### Install package
 Download and install package with command : `go get github.com/cheikhshift/open-relay`